capecchi/capecchi.github.io/_posts/2019-04-03-race-training-analysis.md

     return np.sum(ydiff ** 2)
 ```

 I struggled for a while to think of the best way to fit a curve to data with the constraint that it necessarily sit above the data (max effort has to be greater than or equal to existing efforts).
-The minimization above simply removes a degree of freedom (the $r$ offset value) and instead dynamically fixes this value during the minimization such that the difference $$curve-data$$ is everywhere positive.
+The minimization above simply removes a degree of freedom (the $$r$$ offset value) and instead dynamically fixes this value during the minimization such that the difference $$curve-data$$ is everywhere positive.

 <iframe src="/images/posts/rta_svd.html" height="500" width="800"></iframe>